 Property Transfer Tax (PTT)

 *PTT also applies to vacant land, but there's a rebate available if you build a house within the first year and move into it as your principal residence.
 You will still pay the PTT up front however, then get it rebated later.
-This exemption does not apply if the value of the land/home are under $750,000.
+In the past, this exemption did not apply if the value of the land/home was greater than $750,000; as of 2024 I am uncertain whether this rebate still exists, and/or whether the $750k number has been increased.

-Some buyers are exempt for all or part of this tax.
-If you are a Canadian citizen or permanent resident, have generally resided in BC recently, have never owned property anywhere, are using the home as your principal residence, the property's value is less than $500,000 and is less than 1.24 acres, then you will probably qualify.
-A partial exemption applies for properties under $525k.
-Also note that the federal government provides an income tax credit (up to $750) to first-time home buyers - ask your notary and tax person about that!
+Some buyers are exempt for all or part of the PTT.
+If you are a Canadian citizen or permanent resident, have generally resided in BC recently, have never owned property anywhere, are using the home as your principal residence, the property's value is less than $835,000 and is less than 1.24 acres, then you will probably qualify.
+A partial exemption applies for properties between $835k and $860k.
+Also note that the federal government provides an income tax credit to first-time home buyers - ask your notary and tax person about that!

 When you buy a mobile/manufactured home in a "park" where you don't own the land, you do NOT pay PTT since you are not getting an ownership interest in the land.